tkmasi90/movieApp/README.md

 # Software Design - Group assignment
 **GRADABLE VERSION TAG:** *v1.0 FINAL VERSION*

+# Original idea included a feature where the user could get suggestions from AI about what movie snacks would would be suitable to be enjoyed with the selected movie.
+Unfortunately we were not able to implement that due to scheduling reasons.

 # My contribution
 - Designed and implemented the entire main view, including UI design and frontend development.
 - Developed application logic and presentation logic.